arokettu/json5-builder/docs/simple.rst

   An object must be an instance of ``stdClass`` or ``ArrayObject``, or implement ``JsonSerializable`` or ``Json5Serializable``.
   You can replicate the ``json_encode()`` behavior by wrapping an object with ``ArrayObject``.
+* The document is always pretty-printed.
+* Trailing commas are always used.

 Use :ref:`json5_options` and :ref:`json5_objects` to customize your output.